infracamp/mailtainer/README.md

     - [Demo account-config.yml](doc/mailtainer-cfg.yml)
 - Out of the box support for Letsencrypt (SSL)
 - Setup & ready to go in 60 seconds
+- Build in backup utility using GPG encryption
+- Forward mails to HTTP Push URL

 ## Deployment / Configuration